How to Cure and Prevent Cloudy or Green Water

 Infrequent Water Changes: Algal blooms can grow quickly if there is too much time between water changes.
 Be sure to do small water changes regularly to prevent the buildup of nitrates, something algae thrive on.
 If your tank hasn’t had any water changes in a while, then you need to do a few large water changes a few days apart, replacing as much as 25%-30% of the water each time, until the tank is clear.

 Too Much Light: If water changes and feeding are under control, then too much light might be the culprit.
 Algae thrive on light, so cutting back on the amount of light your aquarium is getting might just solve the problem.
+Also, if direct sunlight is hitting the aquarium this can trigger an algae bloom.

 Healthy Water Means Healthy Fish